 The majority of Beach House residents live in structured residential homes in the Sunset Beach area of Brunswick County.
-Pictured above is our beautiful Riverview center overlooking the Calabash River and within steps of local docks and waterfront dining.
-This is a safe haven for those in early recovery.
+Pictured above is our beautiful Riverview community center overlooking the Calabash River and within steps of local docks and waterfront dining.

-We are a nondenominational recovery ministry for men in addiction, not a drug rehab, halfway house or health clinic.
-We are licensed, certified and insured as a recovery residence provider.
-As part of a Christian charity, we have no affiliation with the court system and do not shelter violent offenders or those legally compelled to receive treatment.
-We are not qualified or accredited to diagnose, treat or cure any illness.
+We are a nondenominational recovery ministry for men in addiction, not a drug rehab, halfway house or homeless shelter.
+As part of a 501c3 approved charity, we have no affiliation with the court system and do not shelter sex offenders, violent felons or those legally compelled to receive treatment.
 Our commitment is to support, enrich and improve our community through religious and charitable initiatives.

-(1) Our onsite PHASE program is a blend of traditional 12-step action, biblical study and spiritual discipline in a supervised group setting.
-It’s a safe landing for the crucial period between inpatient treatment and the pitfalls of traditional sober living.
+(1) Our onsite Phase 1 program is a blend of traditional 12-step action, biblical study and spiritual discipline in a supervised group setting.
+It’s a safe landing for the transition between inpatient treatment and the beginning of traditional sober living.
 We attend meetings, worship and study together to build a healthy foundation for early sobriety.
 Our curriculum is centered on what we believe is missing from conventional recovery methods, a strong emphasis on practical application.
-Our pastors endorse the twelve steps as the best means of applying biblical principles to the illness of addiction.
+Our team of pastors endorse the twelve steps as the best means of applying biblical principles to the illness of addiction.

-(2) Individuals who successfully complete phase 1 or another structured treatment program are eligible to transition into nearby Phase 2 community housing.
+(2) Individuals who successfully complete phase 1 or another structured program are eligible to transition into nearby phase 2 community housing.
 This is a chance to learn integrity, life skills and personal responsibility through volunteer work or employment in the surrounding community.
+Vehicles and electronics are permitted following approval from staff.
 Access to our community center and daily transportation to and from recovery functions is included for $125 per week.
 These residents are held to a high standard of conduct and requirements include extensive meeting attendance and active participation in the recovery community.
-Individuals who achieve 6 months of sobriety are eligible to enter phase 3 for the remainder of their stay.
+Individuals who achieve 6 months of sobriety are encouraged to enter phase 3 for the remainder of their commitment.
 Successful completion of all three stages will take approximately 12 months.

-Offsite recovery homes are single family residences designed for anyone seeking more flexibility in their personal recovery.
+Phase 3 homes are single family residences designed for those with a strong foundation in sobriety.
 Every individual must be self-supporting and independently provide for their own basic needs including personal hygiene, clothing, meals and employment.
 We do not directly employ residents, provide transportation or guarantee anyone a job, although employment assistance is one focus of our ministry.
-Our program is insured by a specialized sober living policy which meets the strict quality standards of the National Alliance for Recovery Residences.
+All locations are insured by a specialized sober living policy which meets the strict standards established by the National Alliance for Recovery Residences.

 If addiction has taken a heavy toll on your life, we extend this opportunity to partner with us through our rotating monthly scholarship fund.
-Throughout February you can support our Blaine Taylor Memorial Scholarship on the “submit payment” tab conveniently located below.
+Throughout this spring you can support our Christopher Upright Memorial Scholarship on the “submit payment” tab conveniently located below.
 Click on the button, then simply scroll to the bottom and choose “make donation.”
 Your receipt will provide the necessary accounting information for tax exempt giving to a 501c3 charity.

-Beach House would like to recognize Wayne McKeithan for generously providing scholarships for men in both December and again in January.
+Beach House would like to recognize Wayne McKeithan and New Life Church for generously providing scholarships for men once again in April.